 At least, that’s how it feels.
 The days are long, but the years are short.
 Doubtlessly, that old adage will ring true countless more times as we watch our little guys grow up within the minutes of our days.

-Our new 10-year-old knew precisely how he wanted to mark this milestone.
-Fluffy homemade pancakes for breakfast, a day at the water park, and heaps of ice cream to cap off a perfect day…
+Our guy knew precisely how he wanted to mark this milestone.
+Fluffy homemade pancakes for breakfast, a day at the water park, and heaps of chocolate ice cream to cap off a perfect day.
+Thankfully, we have this 6-ingredient homemade chocolate ice cream on call for all the reasons.

 In past years, I’ve donned my flour-infused apron and baked birthday cakes such as this Double Chocolate Cake with Strawberry Whipped Cream.
 Or this Easy Yellow Cake with Chocolate Whipped Frosting.
 Or this all-time favorite Ice Cream Cake, with DQ-ish fudge layers.